 A tart and sour flavor booster is the secret ingredient for making your lips pucker up.
-Kids love the taste of sour candy...the more sour, the better!
+Kids love the taste of sour candy . . . the sourer, the better!

 Pour the syrup into the prepared molds and allow to set for 30 minutes before touching.

-Trim any sharp edges from the crystals to avoid a cut tongue (because even superheros get owies)!
+Trim any sharp edges from the crystals to avoid a cut tongue (because even superheroes can get owies)!

-Pucker Up!
-Make Them Extra Sour By Dusting Them With Powdered Sugar And Citric Acid
+Make Them Extra Sour by Dusting Them With Powdered Sugar and Citric Acid

-Mix 2 tbsp each of icing sugar and citric acid.
+Mix 2 tablespoons of icing sugar and citric acid.
 Using a pastry brush, dust the candy crystals with the powdered mixture for an extra sour and tart flavor.

-Citric acid can be found in your grocery store and is usually stocked with the canning supplies such as jars, pectin, ect.
-It is commonly used as a sour flavor enhancer or to prevent fresh fruit from browning and has a very tart flavor.
+Citric acid can be found in your grocery store and is usually stocked with canning supplies such as jars, pectin, etc. It is commonly used as a sour flavor enhancer or to prevent fresh fruit from browning and has a very tart flavor.